 This nicely designed, good-sized megaphone has a range of 1.2KM (nearly 4000ft) and weighs just over 1kg (about the same as a bag of sugar).
 It works well, both across long distances and over loud ambient noise, making it an ideal choice for outdoor use.

-This is a very nice feature, although it does expose the downside of the detachable mic not being very good when compared to the megaphone itself.
+This is a very nice feature, although it does expose the downside of the detachable mic not being very good when compared to the unit itself.
 Sadly, despite being touted as ‘anti howl’, this mic does howl from time-to-time.
 Of course, howling is very tough to avoid, but it feels disingenuous of the manufacturers to market the mic as ‘anti howl’ when, in reality, this is not the case.

 Another negative point here is the fact that this megaphone isn’t waterproof.
 For a device designed to be used outdoors, this places the MEG060 squarely in the ‘must do better’ category.

 It’s not all ‘doom and gloom’, however.
-This megaphone features both USB and SD card compatibility, which means it can be used to play audio clips and music (there’s even a headphone jack, should you need one).
-This neat little feature allows you to record directly into the megaphone, as well as play audio from a portable device and record that as well.
+This one features both USB and SD card compatibility, which means it can be used to play audio clips and music (there’s even a headphone jack, should you need one).
+This neat little feature allows you to record directly into the base, as well as play audio from a portable device and record that as well.
 However, you cannot record directly from the megaphone onto a phone.

-The ability to play audio clips is especially welcome, as the megaphone will broadcast pre-recorded messages so you can save your voice (these messages will need to be short, however, as the megaphone’s recording capabilities only stretch to about 16 seconds).
+The ability to play audio clips is especially welcome, as the megaphone will broadcast pre-recorded messages so you can save your voice (these messages will need to be short, however, as it’s recording capabilities only stretch to about 16 seconds).
 Each playback is also followed by a loud, tape-recorder-esque ‘CLICK’ as well, which can get annoying.